 Growth expectations will inevitably change over time.
-As a consequence the Hastings District Council will continually monitor growth and improve its growth model forecasting techniques.
+In recent years, Hastings District has seen rapid growth, and combined with projected growth levels, has led to significant increases in planned wastewater investment to support that growth.
+Hastings District Council will continually monitor growth and improve its growth model forecasting techniques.